-There are judgments involved in determining whether or not there is a significant increase in credit risk resulting in loans moving between stages of expected credit loss and, therefore, being subject to different expected credit loss models.
-Due to the ongoing pandemic, the Credit Union has implemented programs that allowed for the deferral of payments on loans to members in certain circumstances.
-With respect to those loans where the member has taken advantage of the loan payment deferral programs, the Credit Union has assessed whether this is indicative of a significant increase in credit risk, including consideration on whether this is indicative of a short-term change or an increase in the risk the member will default over the life of the loan.
+There are judgments involved in determining whether or not there is a significant increase in credit risk resulting in loans moving between stages of expected credit loss and being subject to different expected credit loss models.
+Throughout the recent pandemic, the Credit Union implemented programs to allow for the deferral of payments on mortgages in certain circumstances.
+With respect to those loans where the member has taken advantage of the loan payment deferral programs, the Credit Union continues to assess whether this is indicative of a significant increase in credit risk, including consideration on whether this is indicative of a short-term change or an increase in the risk the member will default over the life of the loan.
+In addition, the Credit Union will continue to monitor the impact that increased interest rates and inflation may have on its members and their ability to repay their debt obligations.
+Where appropriate, the Credit Union may deem a change in credit risk to have occurred for certain members due to the current environment and will adjust their staging and expected credit losses as necessary.